bisgardo/concordium-docker/README.md

 ## Build

 By default, the builds run in images based on Debian Bullseye (11).
-The build arg `debian_release` may be used to select another Debian release (though historically, the official Haskell image don't seem to support more than one Debian version for any given GHC version).
+The build arg `debian_release` may be used to select another Debian release, though no other than the default value should be expected to work.

 ### `concordium-node`